Marker Logo

 Painting by Conrad W. Chapman

-Topics.
-This historical marker is listed in this topic list: War, US Civil.
+Topics and series.
+This historical marker is listed in these topic lists: CommunicationsWar, US Civil.
+In addition, it is included in the Vexillology series list.
 A significant historical month for this entry is May 1882.

 Location.
 32° 22.706′ N, 86° 18.029′ W. Marker is in Montgomery, Alabama, in Montgomery County.
-Marker can be reached from Monroe Street east of North Bainbridge Street, on the right when traveling east.
+It can be reached from Monroe Street east of North Bainbridge Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 600 Dexter Avenue, Montgomery AL 36131, United States of America.
 Touch for directions.

 Paid Advertisement